CrossRef/event-data-user-guide/event-data-manual.md

 ## DOIs vs Landing Pages {#landing-pages}

-Some parts of the web refer to Research Objects using their DOIs and some use the landing page.
-In Wikipedia, for example, a high proportion of scholarly references include a DOI and this is strongly encouraged by the community and by various research projects.
-In other places, for example social media sites like Twitter, people will usually use the URL of the article they are reading.
-We do find DOIs on Twitter but they are heavily outweighed by the article landing pages that the DOI ultimately points to.
+All of the Research Objects that Crossref Event Data tracks have DOIs.
+However not every website and service we're interested in tracking uses them.
+As every DOI resolves to a landing page, some services follow the link before recording it and some use the DOI directly.

+CED tracks Research Objects using the most suitable URL.
+For some, like Wikipedia, this will be the DOI.
+For others, such as Facebook, this will be the landing page URL.

 CED therefore monitors certain Data Sources for article landing pages and attempts to deduce the DOI from the landing page URL.
 For details on the methodology see the [Landing Page Reversal](#reversal) section.

-A different approach is suitable for each Data Source, so please see each source's documentation for full details.
+A different approach is suitable for each Data Source, so please see each Data Source's documentation for full details.

 ## Other DOI Registration Agencies

 CED accepts any DOI so, whilst nearly every DOI in CED will belong to either Crossref or DataCite, it is possible that DOIs from another Registration Agency (RA) will be found in CED.

-## Internal Research Object list
+## Internal Research Object list {#internal-research-object-list}

-Lagotto stores a list of Research Objects it knows about.
-Every Research Object that is mentioned in a Deposit by a Data Source is added to this list.
+CED stores a list of Research Objects.
+Every time CED becomes aware of a new Research Object, for example via a Data Source, it is added to the list.
 It would not be practical to store details of every single Research Object in existence (approximately 100 million) when the majority have no events.
 CED only stores Research Objects that it thinks are likely to have event data.
 The aim is that most Research Objects in CED have at least one Relation.

 For pull sources, such as Facebook, CED can only retrieve data for Research Objects it knows about via the internal Research Object list.
 It would be practically impossible to poll the Facebook API for 100 million Research Objects.
 Thus CED will only check for Facebook events on Research Objects that been added to CED through some other push source (such as Wikipedia).
 Whilst this does mean that CED doesn't check Facebook for every Research Object in existence, it does mean that there is a higher probablility that the Research Objects it *does* check do have some data.
 Check the documentation for each Source for full details.